nagadomi/kaggle-lshtc/README.md

 and feature vector is normalized by L2 norm.
 (code: tfidf_transformer.hpp)

-## What is the metric of Centroid Classifier
+## What are the metric for Centroid Classifier
 using cosine similarity.

 # Requirements